mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 ![image](images/chapter8/styling-5.PNG)

 Change the tile titles a little to increase the font size, set the color to black, and increase top margin by a few pixels.
-This shoudl also be added to the `products-page.css` file.
+This should also be added to the `products-page.css` file.

 ```
 .tile-title Label {